On the equivalence between Value-at-Risk- and Expected Shortfall-based risk measures in non-concave optimization: The model

-In this section, we introduce the model setup with a VaR or an ES constraint.
-We consider a financial institution operating on $[0,T]$, $T<\infty$.
-At time 0, the company receives an initial contribution $E_0$ from the equity holders, and an amount $D_0$ from the debt holders.
+We consider a surplus-driven financial institution operating in $[0,T]$, $T<\infty$.
+At time 0, the company receives an initial contribution, $E_0$, from equity holders and an amount, $D_0$, from debt holders.
 Consequently, the initial asset value of the company is given by $x_0=E_0+D_0$.

-We assume that the benefits to the debt holders are paid out as a lump sum at time $T$.
-The defined benefits can be represented as the initial contributions of the debt holders accumulated with a (nominal) rate of return, i.e., $D_T= D_0 e^{\int_0^T g_s ds}$, with $D_T \geq D_0e^{\int_{0}^{T}r_s\d s}$ where $r_s$ is the risk-free rate, if there is no default at maturity, i.e., $X_T>D_T$.
-In case of default at maturity, i.e., $X_T \leq D_T$, $X_T$ is paid out at maturity.
-More compactly, the debt holders' terminal payoff can be presented as
+We assume that the benefits of the debt holders are paid out as a lump sum at time $T$.
+The benefits can be represented as follows: if there is no default at maturity, they correspond to the initial contributions of the debt holders accumulated with a (nominal) rate of return, i.e., $D_T= D_0 e^{\int_0^T g_s ds}$, with $D_T \geq D_0e^{\int_{0}^{T}r_s\d s}$, where $r_s$ is the risk-free rate.\footnote{Note that if $D_T< D_0e^{\int_{0}^{T}r_s\d s}$, the debt holders are better off by investing the money $D_0$ fully in the risk-free asset.} In case of default, i.e., if $X_T \leq D_T$, $X_T$ is paid out at maturity since the company has limited liability.
+More compactly, the debt holders' terminal payoff is represented as